 intellect of the subject's sense impressions conforms objects to structures inherent in the mind, rather than the external objects of actuality conforming the sense impressions of a reasonable mind to themselves.

-Of course, nature as an object of analysis and knowledge is a phenomenon arising from a synthesis of sensations and judgment.
-However, with modern transcendental
+Of course, nature as an object of knowledge and analysis is a phenomenon arising from a synthesis of sensations and judgment.
+However, with the modern transcendental

 criticism, what gives those sensations is called unknowable beyond the mere concepts themselves, which already would contain structures inherent in the mind.
 Pure concepts, therefore, may be described as categories of the understanding, and that way they are

 said to be wholly independent of experience.
 With Dr. Kant, modern philosophy would accomplish a fundamental and peculiar inversion of the order of perception, such that objects must follow the ways that people engage in thinking, if they are that smart

 Thus "the key to Kant's theory is the epistemological reversal, which he called his 'Copernican revolution'," for it may seem true at times that

 what we can know is only what appears also in the mind, and what remains in itself is intrinsically unknowable, et cetera.(2) Even for the unmistakable pains of contradiction, the most simple things can never be known to us beyond the appearances.
 Sometimes

 things in a day can change as fast as Bian Lian 變臉, the baffling Chinese art of face changing at the opera.
 Therefore, what is merely seen would not be enough for certain knowledge and understanding of

 He would even go so far as to insist that "space and time are a framework provided by our thinking, rather than properties of the objective world,"(3)

 which is not credible for decent argument, however, since even irrational animals recognize also the same circumstances of time and place.
 Even the other animals of creation preserve the simple belief